UKnowWhoIm/django-test-action/README.md

 **NOTE: You can use the DB service of your choice for your django app, using this action won't restrict you to postgres**

-A requirements.txt file must be present at the root of your repository to install dependancies.

 ## Arguments

 #### `settings-dir-path`